kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Description ==
+WP speed optimization plugin for developers and advanced users.
 This plugin reduces HTTP requests by merging CSS & Javascript files into groups of files, while attempting to use the least amount of files as possible.
 It minifies CSS and JS files with PHP Minify (no extra requirements).

-There are also options to apply critical CSS and load CSS async, as well as to define HTTP preload and preconnect headers (server push).

 Minification is done on the frontend during the first uncached request.
 Once the first request is processed, any other pages that require the same set of CSS and JavaScript files, will be served that same (static) cache file.

 This plugin includes options for developers and advanced users, however the default settings should work just fine for most sites.
+Kindly read our faqs about possible issues with you theme or specific plugins.

 = Aditional Optimization =